A timeline of 19th-century America

 “

-Cross Questions and Crooked Answers,” by Susanna Newbould (
+Cross Questions and Crooked Answers,” Susanna Newbould (

 Youth’s Cabinet; February)